-Relmada's strategy is to leverage its considerable industry experience, analgesic therapy knowledge and development expertise to identify, develop and commercialize product candidates with strong market potential that can fulfill unmet medical needs in the treatment of pain.
+Our strategy is to leverage its considerable industry experience, analgesic therapy knowledge and development expertise to identify, develop and commercialize product candidates with strong market potential that can fulfill unmet medical needs in the treatment of pain.

 We plan to further develop our new and proprietary drug products to provide improved efficacy, safety and patient convenience primarily using the 505(b)(2) development pathway and develop new indications where use exclusivity is available under the Hatch-Waxman Act, orphan drug regulations and through the generation of IP (Intellectual Property).
-Relmada will also pursue the development of d-methadone via the traditional NDA route.
-RTI will continue to prioritize its product development activities after taking into account the resources it has available, market dynamics and potential for value addition.
-The Company will continue to outsource development of its products, while retaining scientific, operational and financial oversight and control.
+We will also pursue the development of d-methadone via the traditional NDA route.
+As the drug d-Methadone is not been an already approved product by the FDA, the regulatory pathway to approval will be the more traditional NDA development, which will consist of conducting a full clinical development program.
+We will continue to prioritize our product development activities after taking into account the resources we have available, market dynamics and potential for value addition.
+We will continue to outsource development of our products, while retaining scientific, operational and financial oversight and control.

-RTI intends to seek and execute licensing and/or co-development agreements with companies capable of supporting the final stage development of the Company's products and their subsequent commercialization in the U.S. and international markets.
-The Company is planning to develop its own internal sales and marketing capabilities to commercialize some or all of the Company's products to selected specialty medical segments in the U.S. while out-licensing sales and marketing for the international market.
+We intend to seek and execute licensing and/or co-development agreements with companies capable of supporting the final stage development of the Company's products and their subsequent commercialization in the U.S. and international markets.
+We are planning to develop our own internal sales and marketing capabilities to commercialize some or all of our products to selected specialty medical segments in the U.S. while out-licensing sales and marketing for the international market.

-Relmada may in-license late-stage or approved drugs to accelerate the pathway to become a fully integrated pain specialty biopharmaceutical company with commercial capability and to reach profitability sooner.
-Alternatively, RTI might consider a trade sale of its products or the entire company if it deems that it is in the best interests of our stockholders.
+We may in-license late-stage or approved drugs to accelerate the pathway to become a fully integrated pain specialty biopharmaceutical company with commercial capability and to reach profitability sooner.
+Alternatively, we might consider a trade sale of our products or the entire company if we deem that it is in the best interests of our stockholders.